polleverywhere/quebert/README.md

 There are two ways to enqueue jobs with Quebert: through the Job itself, provided you set a default back-end for the job, or put it on the backend.

+### Supported Ruby Versions

+Quebert officially is supported to run on the currently supported versions of MRI.
+This includes versions >= `2.2.5`.
+Have a look at the `.travis.yml` configuration file to see all Ruby versions we support.

 ### Jobs

 Quebert includes a Job class so you can implement how you want certain types of Jobs performed.